Alexdesaint/Alexdesaint.github.io/content/_index.md

 name: Alexandre de Saint Blanquat
 accroche: Low Latency C++ Software Developer open to new challenges in the US
 intro: >-
-  With strong expertise in designing systems, I am the main pricing framework developer for a high frequency trading company in Amsterdam, Netherland.
+  I am the main pricing framework developer for a high frequency trading company in Amsterdam, Netherland.
   With a master in robotic software engineering, I have expertise in designing systems and collaborating with specialists from other disciplines to bring fast and reliable solutions to traders.
 experience:
 - name: Software Developer